-The camera housing of the device does not have a specified enclosure rating.
-When mounted, the device achieves the specified IP67 enclosure rating.
-To ensure compliance with the specified IP67 enclosure rating of the device during operation, the following requirements must be met: If these requirements are not met, the device does not fulfill any specified enclosure rating.
+To ensure compliance with the specified IP65 enclosure rating of the device during operation, the following requirements must be met: If these requirements are not met, the device does not fulfill any specified enclosure rating.

-- The cables plugged into the electrical M12 connections and M8 connections must be screwed tight. - Any electrical M12 connections and M8 connections that are not being used must be sealed with a tightly-fastened protective cap (as in the delivery condition). - The blue cover at the top of the device must be flush with the device and screwed - The optics protective hood must be screwed tightly onto the device.
+- The cables plugged into the electrical M12 connections and M8 connections must be screwed tight. - Any electrical M12 connections and M8 connections that are not being used must be sealed with a tightly-fastened protective cap (as in the delivery condition). - The black cover at the top of the device at the rear must be flush with the device and screwed tight. - The optics protective hood must be screwed tightly onto the device.

-Operate the device with open blue cover only for a short time for the following tasks as required:
+Operate the device with open black cover only for a short time for the following tasks as required:

-Type-dependent: inserting or removing the optional memory card
+Inserting or removing the optional memory card